 All submitted papers will be reviewed by at least three members of the program committee.
 All accepted papers, including tool papers will be published in ACM Digital Library.

 Distinguished paper.
-Award for most notable paper, as determined by the PC chairs based on the recommendations of the programme committee.
+Award for most notable paper, as determined by the PC chairs based on the recommendations of the programm committee.

 Distinguished reviewer.
 Award for distinguished reviewer, as determined by the PC chairs using feedback from the authors.

-Distinguished artefact.
+Distinguished artifact.
 Award for the artifact most significantly exceeding expectations, as determined by the AEC chairs based on the recommendations of the artifact evaluation committee.

 Papers must describe unpublished work that is not currently submitted for publication elsewhere as described by SIGPLAN’s Republication Policy.
 Submitters should also be aware of ACM’s Policy and Procedures on Plagiarism.